Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Experiments

-\paragraph{Benchmarks \& Metrics.} We evaluate speech expressiveness on EchoMind~\cite{zhou2025echomind}, an empathy-oriented spoken dialogue benchmark covering seven emotion categories.
-To verify whether end-to-end expressive training preserves semantic intelligence—including empathic reasoning and general audio understanding—we co-evaluate on EchoMind and MMAU~\cite{sakshi2024mmau} (details in Appendix~\ref{sec:appendix_exp_of_semantic_understanding}).

-For expressive speech generation, we report \textbf{utterance-level objective metrics}: (1) \textit{Intelligibility} via Word Error Rate (WER); (2) \textit{Emotional intensity} via pitch variance (F0-Var)~\cite{busso2009analysis}; (3) \textit{Emotion consistency} via EmoAlign, reported as the accuracy of text--speech emotion alignment measured with emotion2vec~\cite{ma2024emotion2vec}; and (4) \textit{Naturalness} via Audiobox-Aesthetics~\cite{tjandra2025meta}, reporting Content Enjoyment (CE), Usefulness (CU), Production Complexity (PC), Quality (PQ), and their average (Aes.).
-For \textbf{conversation-level subjective evaluation}, following~\cite{tu2025ultravoice}, we employ Gemini-2.5-Flash~\cite{comanici2025gemini} as an SLM-as-Judge (1--5 scale) to assess the conversational appropriateness of emotion and intensity (Emo.), prosody (Pro.), naturalness (Nat.), and overall quality (Ovr.).
+\paragraph{Utterance-level Objective Evaluation.} To evaluate expressive acoustic realization, we report four categories of objective metrics: (1) \textbf{Intelligibility}, measured by Word Error Rate (WER); (2) \textbf{Expressiveness}, measured by pitch variance (F0-Var)~\cite{busso2009analysis}; (3) \textbf{Semantic–acoustic emotion alignment}, measured by EmoAlign with emotion2vec~\cite{ma2024emotion2vec} to assess the consistency between text and speech emotions in the response; and (4) \textbf{Speech naturalness}, evaluated by Audiobox-Aesthetics~\cite{tjandra2025meta}, including Content Enjoyment (CE), Usefulness (CU), Production Complexity (PC), Quality (PQ), and their average score (Aes.).